moazzamalirind/GCD_BugFlowExperiment/README.md

 5. You are required to paste all the required hydropeaking values in the Graphs_August.xlsx (Months of 2018/August 2018/Market-Contract Price Model/Graphs_August.xlsx).
 The values are required to be pasted in the Tradeoff_Final_Compare worksheet.
 There are clear instructions about where to paste the values.
 6. The values should come from either .gdx files (Months of 2018/August 2018/Market-Contract Price ModelPricing_Model_Updated.gdx and Months of 2018/August 2018/Contract Price Model/Sat-Sun-Weekday_August.gdx) or the excel output files (Months of 2018/August 2018/Market-Contract Price Model/Pricing_Model_Updated.xlsx and Months of 2018/August 2018/Contract Price Model/Sat-Sun-Weekday_August.xlsx).
 Note: The process for acquiring Fstore values is the same as in Figure 4, but now you should only select data for the H4 offset scenario.

+**Table 1**
+The table compiles loss in hydropeaking value within Market-Contract pricing model version.
+The comparison is between zero steady low flow days (no bugflow experiment) vs addition of number of steady low flow days.
+1. Run the Market-Contract Price Model separately for each month.
+All required codes are in the monthly subfolders within GCD_BugFlowExperiment\Months of 2018.
+2. As a demonstration, we’ll reproduce the results for March 2018.
+You can follow the same procedure for other months.
+3. Move to March 2018 folder within Months of 2018 folder.
+Enter Market-Contract Price Model folder and get the March18_Market Pricing_Updated.gms.
+Now follow the same procedure i.e. either import the Code (.gms) file within the given project file "Market_Price.gpr" or create a new project in GAMS IDE and import the code file.
+4. Code file has all the required inputs and you are only expected to run the model by pressing F9 or Run button.
+Successfull run will update the output files (e.g. .gdx, .xlsx, etc.) within project folder.
+5. Now collect the Fstore value either from .xlsx or .gdx files.
+For example, open Pricing_Model_Updated.gdx (Location: Months of 2018/March 2018/Market-Contract Price Model/Pricing_Model_Updated.gdx) and move to FStore tab.
+You can open .gdx file within the GAMS IDE.
+6. Lookout for only for  H4 (i.e. 1000 CFS offset release) and V2 (0.83 MAF) release volume values.
+Note: Fstore values are also available within Pricing_Model_Updated.xlsx.
+Use the filter function in the Fstore worksheet as discussed earlier.
+7. The table needs slope values which you can get from Graphs_XXX.xlsx file.
+For example, March slope values can be found in Graph_March.xlsx (Months of 2018/March 2018/Market-Contract Price Model/Graphs_March.xlsx).
+In that file, use the worksheet "Tradeoff_Graphs_Updated".
+There are PriceScen 1 ($5/MWh) and PriceScen 2 ($30/MWh) in that worksheet.
+Follow the provided instructions and paste the Fstore values in the suggested columns.
+The column with Difference is your required slope.
+For table 1, we are using PriceScen 1 ($5/MWh) only.
+8. All the copied values will be pasted in the file Market_Price_Summary_Table1.xlsx (location: GCD_BugFlowExperiment/Supporting Data/Market_Price_Summary_Table1.xlsx).
+Look for Market Price_Table1_5MWh worksheet and insert the fstore values of each months in the designated places.
+Find the Market Price_Table1_5MWh worksheet and insert the Fstore values for each month in the designated cells.
+For example, place March slope values in row 7 (cleared cells).
+Gray-shaded cells represent the percentage change from the zero steady low flow days value and will be calculated automatically.
+11. Repeat this procedure for all 2018 months to fully populate Table 1.
+### Supplemantary Section

 **Figure XXX**
 1. We need results from both Contract Price and Market-Contract Price models.
 You have already acquired Contract Price (Saturday-Sunday-Weekday) Model results in Figure 4 above.
 You are required to run Market-Contract Price model whose code is available within folder: GCD_BugFlowExperiment/Models/August 2018/Market-Contract Price Model/August18_Market pricing.gms.
 2. You are required to run the model code similar to previous figures.
 After successful completion of the run, the output files will be updated.
 3. Go to: GCD_BugFlowExperiment/Models/August 2018/Miscellaneous/Contract_vs_Market-Contract Results.xlsx.
 You are required to update values of the blue highlighted cells.
 For Saturday-Sunday-Weekday model, use values of Fstore symbol from Sat-Sun-Weekday_August.gdx or from Sat-Sun-Weekday_August.xlsx (Location:GCD_BugFlowExperiment\Models\August 2018\Contract Price Model).
 The results of the Market-Contract price model can be found from Fstore within Pricing_Model.gdx or Pricing_Model.gdx (Location: GCD_BugFlowExperiment\Models\August 2018\Market-Contract Price Model).
 4. The updated values will updated the tradeoff graph in the worksheet.
 Note: Additional calculations in the worksheet are for later stages.

 **Figure 5**
 1. Within same Excel file "Graph.xlsx" you will see a worksheet named "Hydrograph_H0".
 This worksheet has hydrographs for different number of steady low flow days scenarios with 0.83 MAF (V2) release volume and zero offset release (H1).